joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.7 =

+* Bug fix: Don't send ticket type closed messages if they were closed well in the past.
+* Bug fix: Don't attempt to display ticket fields if options array is incomplete.
+* Bug fix: Ensure returned close date is an integer.

 = 2.0.6 =